prometheus/prometheus/README.md

 Docker images are available on [Quay.io](https://quay.io/repository/prometheus/prometheus) or [Docker Hub](https://hub.docker.com/r/prom/prometheus/).

-You can launch a Prometheus container for trying it out with
+You can launch a Prometheus container for trying it out with below command

     $ docker run --name prometheus -d -p 127.0.0.1:9090:9090 prom/prometheus